guangchen811/guangchen811.github.io/content/leetcode/Count-Number-of-Nice-Subarrays.md

 >
 > Initial answer as 0.
 >
-> for each number in numbers
+> For each number in numbers.
 >
 >> If the number is a odd
 >>
 >>> Let cur_odd add one.
 >>
->> Else, if current odd numbers - k in the map
+>> Else, if current odd numbers - k in the map.
 >>
 >>> Let the answer add `map[current odd numbers - k]`
 >> Else, if current odd numbers not in the map.